-A giant bear of a man—his 400-pound frame earned him the nickname “Big Belly” from the Indians—Printz was also a shrewd leader who was determined to extend the reach of his colony.
+A giant bear of a man—his 400-pound frame earned him the nickname “Big Belly” from the Native Americans—Printz was also a shrewd leader who was determined to extend the reach of his colony.
 Shortly after his arrival, the Swedes reinforced Fort Christina and established Fort Elfsborg and Fort New Gothenburg, two additional bastions on the Delaware River.
-They also increased their trade with the Indians and began growing food and tobacco crops on plantations.
+They also increased their trade with local tribes and began growing food and tobacco crops on plantations.

 The vast majority of New Sweden’s settlers were natives of Sweden and Finland, and they introduced Lutheran Christianity and several Scandinavian customs to the New World.
 Perhaps most influential was their habit of building log cabins, which later became a fixture of North American architecture.
 Johan Printz built a two-story log dwelling known as “Printzhof” near Philadelphia, but most of the colonists’ cabins were more humble affairs.
 One example located in Gibbstown, New Jersey, dates to as early as 1638 and is considered the oldest surviving log cabin in the United States.

 Despite Printz’s early improvements, the New Sweden colony never became as prosperous as its Dutch and English competitors to the north and south.
 Part of the problem was a near-constant lack of manpower and government support.
 The colony’s population was often less than 200, and interest in immigrating was almost nonexistent back in Sweden.
 Settlers were so hard to come by that the Swedish crown eventually resorted to forcing petty criminals and military deserters to serve, but the colony was still largely neglected.

 “I look at myself at least 100 times a day in this mirror,” Governor Printz wrote in 1644, “God knows with what doubts, for I sit here alone and there are hardly 30 men, of all that are here upon whom I can rely.”